Recoskie/JDasm/docs/Basics.md

 <br />

-Hex is used to make the binary view more compact, and to keep it readable.
-It is meant to be a short hand representation, of binary.
+Hex is used to make the binary view more compact and to keep it readable.
+It is meant to be a shorthand representation of binary.

 <br />

-For example 19FE is 0001 1001 1111 1110 binary.
+For example, 19FE is 0001 1001 1111 1110 binary.
 Also 00611 is 0000 0000 0110 0001 0001.

 <br />

-Double clicking any hex digit will let you type a 0 to 9, and A to F value.
+Double-clicking any hex digit will let you type a 0 to 9 and A to F value.
 You can use the arrow keys to navigate the binary.
-Hitting enter, or ESC will exit edit mode.
+Hitting enter or ESC will exit edit mode.

 <br />

-There is a square around every two hex digits, because every eight binary digits is one position in memory.
+There is a square around every two hex digits because every eight binary digits are one position in memory.

 <br />

 Each hex digit is four binary digits.
-So every two digits is eight binary digits.
+So every two digits are eight binary digits.

 <br />

-Eight binary digits is called a byte.
-All memory devices operate in bytes, CD ROMs, blue rays, DVD, Solid state drives, RAM memory, and floppy disks.
+Eight binary digits are called a byte.
+All memory devices operate in bytes, CD ROMs, blue rays, DVD, Solid-state drives, RAM, and floppy disks.
 It is a memory standard.

 <br />